Welcome to Oyster Harbor!

 As you wander around the neighborhood, you will see we have several community areas to be enjoyed, such as the Beach and Fishing Pier on Shore Drive, the Pier and Boat Ramp on Washington Drive, the playground at the Harbor Road Lot, the boat dock near the intersection of Booker road and Washington Drive, and Fishing Creek Park and Pier at the end of Fishing Creek Road.

 Oyster Harbor is a private community, that exists as a special tax district in Anne Arundel County, Maryland.
 Most community maintenance expenses are paid for via your property taxes.

-Oyster Harbor’s 350 homes comprise one of the most vibrant and active communities in the Chesapeake bay western tidal water area.
+Oyster Harbor’s 381 homes comprise one of the most vibrant and active communities in the Chesapeake Bay western tidal water area.
 No other community extends out into the Chesapeake Bay, yet boasts fully sheltered harbors and creeks for kayaking and water sports.

-Oyster Harbor has a paid professional manager on staff who handles problems and issues quickly.
-Please email him at firstname.lastname@example.org if you have any questions that can not be answered via our website forms.
+Oyster Harbor has a property management company that handles problems and issues quickly.
+Please email at Fran McDonnell- FMcDonnell@procomgt.com if you have any questions that cannot be answered via our website forms.

-Most forms and information sharing is online for easy access.
+Most Sign-up forms and information sharing are online for easy access.
 Some of the more common webforms are:

 - New Resident (or tenant) sign-up for mailing and email list (We do not publicly post this directory)

 - Beach key request (Residents may receive one key free per household.
 Additional and lost keys are $25 each.)